-All participants on activities will be encouraged to wash their hands with water and soap, or cleaned with hand gel, before preparing, cooking, or eating food.

-chopping and preparing food must be on a clean surface (preferably bring out a clean chopping board).

-All food waste must be disposed of to avoid rodents.

-Food that must be kept refrigerated or frozen, or pre-cooked food must be kept in a plastic tub with a lid indoors and brought out just before the session.
-If it will not fit in fridge/freezer in staff room seek permission from the cooking staff to keep in the school kitchens.
+- All participants on activities will be encouraged to wash their hands with water and soap, or cleaned with hand gel, before preparing, cooking, or eating food. - Chopping and preparing food must be on a clean surface (preferably bring out a clean chopping board). - All food waste must be disposed of to avoid rodents, or fed to the animals. - Food that must be kept refrigerated or frozen, or pre-cooked food must be kept in a plastic tub with a lid and kept in a fridge/freezer until the session.
+Depending on the food, it can then be kept in a cool box for the session or permission can be found to keep in the fridge at the farm visitor centre.
+Prior to the session (if kept at school) and it will not fit in fridge/freezer in staff room, seek permission from the cooking staff to keep in the school kitchens.